Matthew Cacace - Obituary

 Matt is survived by his sons Matt Jr. (Kristin) of Birmingham, AL, Greg (Martha) of Campbell, Tom (Stephanie) of Syracuse, grandchildren Megan, Cameron, Grant, Emilee, Elise, Francesca, Julianna, and Ryan, great grandchild Knox, and many nieces and nephews.
 He is predeceased by his parents, his wife Rose, and their daughter Anne.

 There will be no visitation service.
-Private Funeral Services will be held at St, Joseph's Church Campbell on Thursday at 10:00am with Reverend Pat Conner officiating.
+Private Funeral Services will be held at St, Joseph's Church Campbell on Thursday at 10:00am with Father Pat Connor officiating.
 Burial will follow at Holy Sepulchre Roman Catholic Cemetery, Bath, NY.
 Fagan's Funeral Home will be handling the funeral arrangements.

 In lieu of flowers, memorial donations may be made to Keuka Comfort Care Home, PO Box 107, 35 RT 54 East Lake Road, Penn Yan, New York 14527, or Ss.
 Isidore & Maria Torribia Parish, 51 Maple Street, Addison, NY 14801.
 The family wishes to extend their gratitude to the entire staff of Keuka Comfort Care Home.